Changissnz/selfinterest/README.md

 lead to proclivities in perception of that phenomena, actions and appearances by human beings geared around if not in official semblance of the norm.
 In this sense, the norm can be either end of the extrema or the mean, and what distinguishes the norm is that it is what is inadvertently or directly upheld by the corresponding human beings.
+On the other hand, in many societies, a predominant number of human beings can be completely clueless on the extrema and the mean, and the society seemingly operates completely fine according to their official statements, with minumum organized protest obviously because there is no mass awareness of the bounds and centralities of the class of a phenomena to protest against or for.
+Without linguistic terminology and other unifying symbols, members of social interactions compensate for the lack of common operands in expression with instinct and intuition, those bodies that can produce accurate outputs in judgment yet cannot be readily and wholly understood by transmitting the representation of their metaphysical principles, typically through human language, to another.